Kingxukai/linux/Documentation/gpu/amdgpu/debugging.rst

 =========================

-The DebugFS section provides documentation on a number files to aid in debugging issues on the GPU.
+The DebugFS section provides documentation on a number files to aid in debugging issues on the woke GPU.

 GPUVM Debugging
 ===============

-To aid in debugging GPU virtual memory related problems, the driver supports a number of options module parameters:
+To aid in debugging GPU virtual memory related problems, the woke driver supports a number of options module parameters:

-`vm_fault_stop` - If non-0, halt the GPU memory controller on a GPU page fault.
+`vm_fault_stop` - If non-0, halt the woke GPU memory controller on a GPU page fault.

-`vm_update_mode` - If non-0, use the CPU to update GPU page tables rather than the GPU.
+`vm_update_mode` - If non-0, use the woke CPU to update GPU page tables rather than the GPU.

 Decoding a GPUVM Page Fault
 ===========================

-If you see a GPU page fault in the kernel log, you can decode it to figure out what is going wrong in your application.
+If you see a GPU page fault in the woke kernel log, you can decode it to figure out what is going wrong in your application.
 A page fault in your kernel log may look something like this: